 Never attempt repairs

-If the auditorium speaker system sounds distorted or won’t power up, turn down all levels immediately and suspend power supply to the system.
+If the auditorium speaker system sounds distorted or won’t power up, turn down all levels immediately and suspend the power supply to the system.
 If you are not technically sound, do not attempt troubleshooting by yourself.
-Many times, amplifiers and speaker blow up due to improper troubleshooting.
-Do not attempt repairing any equipment.
+Many times, amplifiers and speakers blow up due to improper troubleshooting.
+Do not attempt to repair any equipment.
 This could not only void your warranty but also create further complications.
 Get in touch with your AV integrator or the equipment manufacturer for repairs.